William Anders: Selection and training

-Anders now applied to the USAF Aerospace Research Pilots School (ARPS) for test pilot training.
-But on 5 June 1963, the National Aeronautics and Space Administration (NASA) announced that it would be recruiting ten to fifteen new astronauts for Project Gemini and Project Apollo, and Anders decided to apply for that too.
+Anders then applied to the USAF Aerospace Research Pilots School (ARPS) for test pilot training, but on 5 June 1963, the National Aeronautics and Space Administration (NASA) announced that it would be recruiting ten to fifteen new astronauts for Project Gemini and Project Apollo, and Anders decided to apply for that too.
 In two previous astronaut selections, applicants had to be test pilots, but this time it was preferred but not required, making Anders eligible.
 He was one of the 34 finalists chosen for interviews, and on his birthday, 17 October 1963, he was informed by Mercury Seven astronaut Deke Slayton that he had been accepted as a member of the third group of NASA astronauts.
-Three days later, Yeager informed him that he had failed to make the cut for the ARPS, but recommended that he apply again the following year.
+Three days later, Yeager informed him that he had failed to make the cut for the ARPS but recommended that he apply again the following year.

 While at NASA, he became involved in dosimetry, radiation effects, and environmental controls.
 In September 1966, he was the backup pilot for the Gemini 11 mission, with Neil Armstrong as the backup commander.
 This would have put him in line to fly a Gemini 13 mission, but no such mission was flown; Project Gemini ended with Gemini 12.
 Armstrong and Anders then became the first astronauts to fly the Lunar Landing Training Vehicle.
-The astronauts in his group without test pilot training—Anders, Roger Chaffee, Walter Cunningham, Rusty Schweickart, Gene Cernan and Buzz Aldrin—were assigned to Apollo crews as the lunar module pilot (LMP), the lowest-ranking crew member.
+The astronauts in his group without test pilot training—Anders, Roger B. Chaffee, Walter Cunningham, Rusty Schweickart, Gene Cernan, and Buzz Aldrin—were assigned to Apollo crews as the Lunar Module pilot (LMP), the lowest-ranking crew member.